 Waxbill and Mannikin Notes

 Images of showcased species are ‘Red List 2019’ assessed as ‘Least Concern’.
 Waxbills are small short-billed oscines with rounded wings.
 Five species feature in the gallery including the Crimson Finch plumage dimorphic.
 Waxbills feed on grass seeds, so they often inhabit grassy areas in wooded or shrubby areas near water.

 Weavers and Accentors

 Weaver and Accentor Notes

-All featured species are ‘Red List 2019’ assessed as ‘Least Concern’.
+Displayed species in the gallery are ‘Red List 2019’ assessed as ‘Least Concern’.
 Weavers are small to medium-sized birds that have slender to heavy-set bills.
 The four featured species are plumage dimorphic.
-The baya weaver is indigenous to Singapore while introduced species are the red fody, golden-backed weaver and village weaver Seychelles, Mauritius, and Singapore, respectively.
+The Baya Weaver is indigenous to Singapore while introduced species are the Red Fody, Golden-backed Weaver and Village Weaver Seychelles, Mauritius, and Singapore, respectively.

 Golden Weaver Photo Essay

 Golden Weaver Photo Essay Notes